kubediscovery/platform-scaffolder/README.md

-# platform-scaffolder
+# platform-demo-scaffolder
-Scaffolder of the Develop Platform
+Skaffolder of demostration Platform by Synera

+## docs